siusoon/VocableCode/README.md

 [p5js](https://p5js.org/) is an open source Javascript library developed by the Processing Foundation and is founded by [Lauran McCarthy](http://lauren-mccarthy.com/) to make coding more accessible to artists, designers, educators and beginners.
 I share the vision and goal of p5.js, which is to put community outreach and diversity as priority.

-Material requires:
+Required materials and working environments:
-- A Recorder (I use the app called 'Voice Recorder' in an Android device)
+- A voice recorder
-- Audio editing (I use [Audicity](http://www.audacityteam.org/))
+- An audio editing software (I use [Audicity](http://www.audacityteam.org/))
-- Code editor
+- A code editor (I use atom)
 - [p5js](https://p5js.org/) and its related libaries
-- If run on a local browser, it requires a [local server](https://github.com/processing/p5.js/wiki/Local-server).
+- If the program runs on a local browser, it requires a [local server](https://github.com/processing/p5.js/wiki/Local-server).
 Or you may need a firefox browser to get things up and running.

 # Background